Federica-Rike/Division-Algebras-and-Supersymmetry-An-Introduction/README.md

 - Notes for the talk;
 - Slides from the talk.

-Always remember to observe the standards of academic integrity, e.g. give credits if you use anything.
+Always remember the standards of academic integrity, e.g. give credits if you use anything.